deis/workflow/src/quickstart/provider/azure-acs/boot.md

 export KUBECONFIG=~/.kube/k8sanddeis.config
 ```

-Verify you can connect to your Kubernetes cluster by running `kubectl cluster-info`
+Verify connectivity to the new ACS Kubernetes cluster by running `kubectl cluster-info`

 ```
 $ kubectl cluster-info